google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 ![](res/polynomialregression15.png)

 <!--
 So how does this apply to real data?
 Here is an illustration of overfitting a regression model.
-You can see how the regression line perfectly fits the data points on the graph, but can't necessarily predict well for future x-values.
+You can see how the regression line perfectly fits the data points on the graph, but it can't necessarily predict well for future x-values.

 https://en.wikipedia.org/wiki/Overfitting